kljr/SpringboardVM/README.md

 - Vagrant 1.8.6 or later
 - For acceptance tests, port 3334 open.
 You can change this port by editing config/Vagrantfile.local if there is a conflict.
 (You'll need to update the acceptance tests port config too.)
+- Ansible 2.2.0 or later, for faster provisioning and the creation of Drush aliases on your host computer.
+DruVMoser will work without this (it's installed on the VM too), but you'll lose the automatic host-to-guest aliases, which are very helpful.
+On OS X, Ansible is easily installed with Homebrew.

 If you have the following Vagrant plugins, no network/IP configuration is required: